aexoden/com.aexoden.ff4kb/README.md

 ## Known Issues

-There are a couple of issues with the current code that make deploying this more difficult than it should be:
+There is one issue with the current code that make deploying this more difficult than it should be:

 1. The step route generation tool, rosa, is included as a binary directly in the repository.
 Ideally, it would be built from source on the target machine.
 The